 Using weak software can lead to vulnerabilities that can attract cybercriminals.
 Companies that outsource their work to cheaper organizations for cost-cutting have faced more vulnerabilities.

 Organizations that implement IAM enjoy the management privilege of multiple accounts through a single interface, which ensures that all the important access is given to the responsible people.

 Zero trust architecture is created to assume all the network is malicious by default.
 After each connection request passes through strict measures, it is allowed to access sensitive data.

 Potential insider threats arise from the unaware risks associated with cybersecurity.
 Cybersecurity solutions like awareness training can filter out innocent users.
 However, insider threats are difficult to spot and are more dangerous.

 If you are using any third-party supplier’s system, make sure that you allow them restricted access and follow security guidelines.

 As businesses scale up their cybersecurity, malicious hackers will look forward to the loopholes to attack innocent end-users.
 These criminals will access via backdoor through the supply chain network.
-Therefore industry giants should take proactive measures like cybersecurity services to mitigate supply chain attacks.
+Therefore industry giants should take proactive measures such as leveraging vulnerability management services from cybersecurity experts to address loopholes and mitigate supply chain attacks.